Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Proof of Theorem : A Coupled Lyapunov-Based Approach

-which is established in Lemma \ref{le:outer-loop}.
-Since $\gamma\in (0,1)$, the inequality is contracting, or equivalently, $\mathcal{L}_v(t)$ has a negative drift, which is consistent with the geometric convergence of the minimax value iteration.
-The additive errors in Eq. (\ref{eq:sketchv}) consist of other Lyapunov functions, which is why we call Eq. (\ref{eq:sketchv}) a coupled Lyapunov drift inequality.
+The proof of Lemma~\ref{le:outer-loop} is presented in Appendix~\ref{subsec:outer-loop}.
+Since $\gamma\in (0,1)$, the inequality is contractive; equivalently, $\mathcal{L}_v(t)$ has a negative drift, which is consistent with the geometric convergence of minimax value iteration.
+The additive error terms on the right-hand side of \eqref{eq:sketchv} involve other Lyapunov functions, which is why we refer to \eqref{eq:sketchv} as a coupled Lyapunov drift inequality.

-Moving to the Lyapunov function $\mathcal{L}_{\text{sum}}(t)$, recall from Section \ref{subsec:Markov_Algorithm} that, due to independent learning, we do not necessarily have $v_t^1+v_t^2=0$.
-As a result, the auxiliary matrix game at state $s$ (with payoff matrices $\mathcal{T}^1(v_t^1)(s)$ and $\mathcal{T}^2(v_t^2)(s)$) that the inner loop of Algorithm \ref{algo:stochastic_game} is designed to solve is not necessarily a zero-sum matrix game, which presents a major challenge in the analysis.
+Moving to the Lyapunov function $\mathcal{L}_{\text{sum}}(t)$, recall from Section \ref{subsec:Markov_Algorithm} that, due to decentralized learning, we do not necessarily have $v_t^1+v_t^2=0$.
+As a result, the auxiliary matrix game at state $s$ with payoff matrices $\mathcal{T}^1(v_t^1)(s)$ and $\mathcal{T}^2(v_t^2)(s)$ that the inner loop of Algorithm \ref{algo:stochastic_game} is designed to solve is not necessarily a zero-sum matrix game, which presents a major challenge in the analysis.
 The error induced from such a non-zero-sum structure appears in existing work \citep{sayin2021decentralized,sayin2022fictitious}, and was handled by designing a novel truncated Lyapunov function.
 However, the truncated Lyapunov function was sufficient to establish the asymptotic convergence, but did not provide the explicit rate at which the induced error goes to zero.
-To enable finite-sample analysis, we introduce $\mathcal{L}_{\text{sum}}(t)=\|v_t^1+v_t^2\|_\infty$ as a Lyapunov function in our coupled Lyapunov framework, which is customized to capture the behavior of the induced error from the non-zero-sum structure of the inner-loop auxiliary matrix game.
-To bound $\mathcal{L}_{\text{sum}}(t)$, we show in Lemma \ref{le:outer-sum} that
+To enable finite-sample analysis, we introduce $\mathcal{L}_{\text{sum}}(t)=\|v_t^1+v_t^2\|_\infty$ as a Lyapunov function in our coupled Lyapunov framework, which is customized to capture the behavior of the induced error from the non-zero-sum structure of the inner-loop matrix game.

+The next lemma presents the Lyapunov drift inequality for $\mathcal{L}_{\text{sum}}(t)$.
+Its proof is presented in Appendix~\ref{pf:le:outer-sum}.